TNRIS/iswp2022/README.md

 #### Staging

 You can also build and run the app with `NODE_ENV` set to "staging" to make a version that serves a non-indexed robots.txt and does not use the production Google Analytics code.
 Otherwise follow the Production steps from above.

+#### Temp Code changes for 2022 data while in progress.
+TODO!

+these can be reverted after data is clean and finalized.

+1. `src/app/public/src/util/CustomPropTypes.es`, line 63; CapitalCost requirement should be reinstated once all null values have been populated.-- `.isRequired`
+2. `src/app/public/src/util/CustomPropTypes.es`, line 64; OnlineDecade requirement should be reinstated once all null values have been populated.
+'OneOf' for decade options should be reinstated also-- `.oneOf(constants.DECADES).isRequired`